EriBloo/laravel-model-snapshots/README.md

 #### Versionist

 Versionist is a class responsible for determining next snapshot version.
-By default `IncrementingVersionist` is used, which simply increments versions.
+There are 2 classes available by default:

+- `IncrementingVersionist` - increments versions
-There is also simple `SemanticVersionist` available if you want to keep versions in `major.minor` format.
+- `SemanticVersionist` - keeps versions in `major.minor` format

-If you would like to create your own versionist class it must implement `EriBloo\LaravelModelSnapshots\Contracts\Versionist`.
-There are two methods you must create:
+If you would like to create your own versionist class it must implement `EriBloo\LaravelModelSnapshots\Contracts\Versionist` with methods:

 ```php
 public function getFirstVersion(): string;